 Show all the occurrences of a word or phrase, along with some context before and after.

-Change how the search phrase limits the results.
+Change how the search phrase works.

 Use a Tags Only search to find phrases that match the entered tag sequence.
 For example, "dt jjs nn" matches all three-word phrases that are a determiner (DT) followed by a superlative adjective (JJS) followed by a common noun (NN).